tfsumon/byteboltsec-hugo-test/content/english/data-breach-monitoring.md

     * Breachsense will notify you whenever it detects your employees’, customers’, or software suppliers’ usernames or passwords as well as any other relevant sensitive data on dark web marketplaces.<br />

-    * Detect leaked credentials, session tokens, sensitive company data and planned up & coming attacks related to your organization to prevent attacks before they happen.
+    * Detect leaked credentials, session tokens, sensitive company data and upcoming attacks related to your organization to prevent attacks before they happen.

 # Potential Effects
 potential_effects: